ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   plHostPlayer = lobby.get_host()
-   isHostNext = lobby.is_player_host_next(lobby.get_host()) -- Checks whether the player is the next script host. if isHostNext then -- If the player is the next script host.
+   bIsNextHost = lobby.is_player_host_next(plHostPlayer) -- Checks whether the player is the next script host. if bIsNextHost then -- If the player is the next script host.
       system.log_info("The player is the next script host.") end